shivangi-6382/GesControlledGame/README.md

 ```
 ---
 ## License
-This project is licensed under the MIT License
+This project is for learning purposes.Credits to original creator of the tutorial.